About the school

 State upper secondary schools

-Pelgulinna State Upper Secondary School (Pelgulinna riigigümnaasium – PERG) is one of the three new state upper schools opened in Tallinn in September 2023.
-The building is situated on Kolde puiestee, and construction ended in August 2023.
-On the first year, 360 pupils were admitted and enrolled in the 10th grade.
-As two other recently opened state upper secondary schools in Tallinn, Pelgulinna is also meant for gymnasium level only, i.e for grades 10-12.
-The school started work with the 10th grade only and will grow gradually.
-In its full capacity in 2025, the school will offer education for 1080 pupils, therefore becoming one of the biggest upper secondary schools in the country.
+Pelgulinna State Upper Secondary School (Pelgulinna riigigümnaasium – PERG) is one of the three new state upper secondary schools that opened in Tallinn in September 2023.
+The building is situated on Kolde puiestee, and construction was completed in August 2023.
+In its first year, 360 pupils were admitted and enrolled in the 10th grade.
+Like the other two recently opened state upper secondary schools in Tallinn, Pelgulinna is designed for gymnasium level only, serving grades 10-12.
+The school started with the 10th grade and will grow gradually.
+At full capacity in 2025, the school will accommodate 1,080 pupils, making it one of the largest upper secondary schools in the country.

 Focus theme and curriculum

-In Pelgulinna State Upper Secondary School pupils learn to solve social problems that have a wider influence, and the focus is on sustainability from both social and environmental aspect.
-In addition to a wide general education, every pupil can form their own learning route thanks to the varied choice of elective subjects while focusing on natural sciences, social sciences, humanities or merging different study fields.
+At Pelgulinna State Upper Secondary School, pupils learn to address social problems that have broader implications, with a focus on sustainability from both social and environmental perspectives.
+In addition to a comprehensive general education, every pupil can customize their learning path through a varied selection of elective subjects, concentrating on natural sciences, social sciences, humanities, or a combination of different fields of study.

-The development of the pupils is supported by a mentor.
-In addition to mandatory subjects (arising from the state curriculum), every pupil can choose from a variety of elective subjects that are included in the optional modules covering different areas from media to theatre and mathematics to programming.
-The wide choice of elective subjects stems from the collaboration between PERG and different organisations (NGO-s) and other educational institutions such as the local universities.
+Each pupil is supported in their development by a mentor.
+In addition to mandatory subjects (as outlined in the state curriculum), pupils can choose from a variety of elective subjects included in optional modules covering diverse areas such as media, theater, mathematics, and programming.
+This extensive selection of elective subjects is made possible through collaboration between PERG and various organizations (NGOs) and educational institutions, including local universities.

-The main values and principles that were considered while creating the school are:
+The main values and principles considered while establishing the school were:

-3. We focus on solutions instead of problems.
+- We focus on solutions rather than problems.

 Read about us in the Guardian.